dbtlr/raw-player/README.md

 # Raw Player

+**Warning, this is an experiment and a work in progress.
+It may be handy for you to learn from but it is not intended to be used for anything other than educational purposes.**

 This is an experiment in building a JavaScript video player without any frameworks or libraries.
 The only exception to this is that I'm using webpack and babel in order to compile ES6 into browser ready code.

-*Warning, this is an experiment and a work in progress.
-It may be handy for you to learn from but it is not intended to be used for anything other than educational purposes.*

 ## License